 We do not recommend self-migrating.
 Because OCIO has amassed resources specifially for this project, we have more "horse power" to bring to the process.
 When we copy your files from BuckeyeBox to OneDrive, we are leaving a read-only copy on Box, which reduces the risk of data loss.
 Lastly, when we migrate your files, collaborations will be recorded and maintained.
 If you have migrated files to OneDrive on your own, delete the copy on BuckeyeBox to avoid duplication of files.
 When we migrate your college or business unit, we cannot exclude individual users from the group.

 Your department should also identify any custom applications or integrations you have incorporated into your processes that currently use BuckeyeBox.

 - Certificate of Records Destruction (CRD) – This form should be completed and sent to records management for authorization prior to any records destruction/deletion.
 If stored records become part of a new story or lawsuit, journalists, investigators, and attorneys often ask for this form if their requests for records are denied.
-The form can be completed entirely electronically and there are instructions as well.
+The form can be completed entirely electronically and includes instructions.
 Rather than an item-by-item listing, it lists record series and date ranges being disposed of at any given time.
-Things that do not need the CRD form include documents in OnBase and other records listed here: transient/copies/non-records
+Things that do not need the CRD form include documents in OnBase and these other records listed here.

 - These Tip Sheets and Guidance may help you decide which records should be retained and moved and which can be deleted.
 It includes information about Transient and Non-Records; provides File Name Guidelines and offers File Organization Best Practices to help you find your files after they are moved.